 What Do Codes Say?

-- All Model Codes require minimum spandrel height but allow height exceptions in certain sprinklered conditions
+All Model Codes require minimum spandrel height but allow height exceptions in certain sprinkler conditions.

-- Extending the rated floor to the wall is madatory!
+Extending the rated floor to the wall is mandatory!

 As a practicing fire consultant, a passive fire protection expert, and member of UAE Fire Code Council, I recommend that code provisions be strictly enforced globally.
 The DIIM Philosophy of Fire Protection is one such provision.